razerdp/BasePopup/README.md

 **Step 2:**
-Create a class whitch extend BasePopupWindow
+Create a class extend BasePopupWindow

 **Step 3:**
 override some methods